-As a second step in adjusting the Belgian legal framework to the GDPR, a draft Bill of a new Data Protection Act (the Bill) was submitted to the Belgian Parliament on 11 June 2018.
-The Bill is aimed to address the areas where the GDPR leaves room for EU member states to adopt country-specific rules and to implement Directive 2016/680 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data (the Directive).
-The Bill still needs to be adopted by the Belgian Parliament.
-Once the Bill is adopted, it will replace the Act on the Protection of Privacy in relation to the Processing of Personal Data of 8 December 1992.
+On 5 September 2018, the Act of 30 July 2018 on the protection of natural persons with regard to the processing of personal data (Data Protection Act) was published in the Belgian Official Gazette.
+The Data Protection Act addresses the areas where the GDPR leaves room for EU member states to adopt country-specific rules and implements Directive 2016/680 on the protection of natural persons with regard to the processing of personal data by competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, and on the free movement of such data (the Directive).
+The Data Protection Act replaced the Act on the Protection of Privacy in relation to the Processing of Personal Data of 8 December 1992.

 This chapter mainly focuses on the legislative data protection framework for private sector companies and does not address the specific regime for the processing of PII by police and criminal justice authorities in detail.
-The responses reflect the requirements set forth by the GDPR and the Bill.
-As the Bill has not been officially adopted by the Belgian Parliament yet, the legislative framework may still change.
+The responses reflect the requirements set forth by the GDPR and the Data Protection Act.